DEVOTIONALS

 live a life of love.
 We are to love God; we are to love others; and

 we are to love ourselves.
-Loving ourselves doesn’t mean we become
+Loving ourselves doesn’t mean we are

 conceited or egotistical, it means we appreciate how wonderfully